U.S. court upholds telecom immunity for surveillance

 Several lawsuits filed in the wake of revelations about warrantless wiretapping alleged that telecom companies provided authorities with direct access to nearly all communications passing through their domestic facilities.

-Besides the government itself, defendants included AT&T (T.N), Sprint Nextel (S.N) and Verizon Communications Inc (VZ.N).
+Besides the government itself, defendants included AT&T, Sprint Nextel and Verizon Communications Inc.

 In 2008, Congress granted telecoms immunity for cooperating with the government's intelligence-gathering activities.
 A district judge in San Francisco upheld the law as constitutional, and dismissed the claims against the companies.